 The Library’s core task is to share knowledge.
 This is how we connect and enrich research and education at TU Delft.
 Sustainable access to knowledge is essential and the sources of knowledge must be acknowledged.
 We are convinced that students, researchers and administrators will be more successful if they can use knowledge gained from others and share their own knowledge.

 In addition to educational and research activities, valorisation of knowledge is one of the full core activities of the University.
 Valorisation is the creation of social and economic value based on academic knowledge.
-In 2004, TU Delft created the Valorisation Centre to assist academic and support staff in their valorisation activities.
+In 2004, TU Delft created the Innovation & Impact Centre to assist academic and support staff in their valorisation activities.